yinchanted/mockup-comments/README.md

 ## Header:
 :seven:/:two::three:
-- [ ] Noticed that you added "/", but not sure that it makes sense :)
+- [x] Noticed that you added "/", but not sure that it makes sense :)
 - [x] Added space between the header titles and the thin line in the header
 - [x] Noticed that you kept the thin line, which now it makes sense to have it to separate with bread crumbs. (keep)

 :seven:/:two::four:
-- [ ] Can we remove the "/"?
+- [x] Can we remove the "/"?
-- [ ] Can we change the font for "Developers" to "Courier New" in bold? to give a bit dev feel.
+- [x] Can we change the font for "Developers" to "Courier New" in bold? to give a bit dev feel.

 ## Footer:
 :seven:/:two::three:
 - [x] It looks to me a little busy there.. i suggest that we remove the social media icons as they don’t apply directly to “developer portal” anyway.

 :seven:/:two::four:
-- [ ] Can we work on the spacing of the items?
+- [x] Can we work on the spacing of the items?
 Why is the font size of privacy and t&c so much smaller?

+:seven:/:two::five:
+- [x] like the spacing and visually separate the contents!

 ## Home:
 :seven:/:two::three: